 Yousef Al Otaiba’s Background and Education

-Before taking his current post, Yousef Al Otaiba served for eight years as the Director of International Affairs for the Crown Prince and Deputy Supreme Commander of the UAE Armed Forces, His Highness General Sheikh Mohamed bin Zayed Al Nahyan.
-The focus of his portfolio during this time was the strengthening of the UAE’s security and economic relations throughout the Middle East region, with the US and other nations.
-He also served as one of the UAE’s principal security, anti-terrorism and defense liaisons to other governments and was heavily involved in diplomatic efforts to enhance UAE enforcement of export control laws and policies, and the coordination of counter-proliferation activities with allies.
+Before taking his current post, Yousef Al Otaiba served for eight years as the Director of International Affairs for the now current UAE President, His Highness General Sheikh Mohamed bin Zayed Al Nahyan.
+The focus of his portfolio during this time was to strengthen the UAE’s security and economic relations throughout the MENA region, with the US and other nations.